mapr-demos/finserv-application-blueprint/README.md

 BY USING THIS SOFTWARE, YOU EXPRESSLY ACCEPT AND AGREE TO THE TERMS OF THE AGREEMENT CONTAINED IN THIS GITHUB REPOSITORY.
 See the file EULA.md for details.

-#  An Example Application for Processing Stock Market (NYSE) Data on the MapR Converged Data Platform
+#  An Example Application for Processing Stock Market Trade Data on the MapR Converged Data Platform

 This project provides a processing engine for ingesting real time streams of trades, bids and asks into MapR Streams at a high rate.
 The application consists of the following components:
 - A Producer microservice that streams trades, bids and asks using the NYSE TAQ format.
 The data source is the Daily Trades dataset described [here](http://www.nyxdata.com/Data-Products/Daily-TAQ).
 The schema for our data is detailed in Table 6, "Daily Trades File Data Fields", on page 26 of [Daily TAQ Client Specification (from December 1st, 2013)](http://www.nyxdata.com/doc/212759).